Are you new to West Coast Swing? Do you want to review the basics? Do you want to learn a new role? Then this is the class for you!

 - The street entrance to MYArts is on the corner of E. Mifflin Street and N. Ingersoll Street.

-- All classes will be in Room 4C and the Saturday evening dance will be in 4D.
+- The Saturday bootcamp will be in Room 4C and the Saturday evening dance will be in 4D.
+The Sunday bootcamp will be in room 2F.
 A club volunteer will be stationed at the front desk in the lobby to check-in and direct dancers.

 - On-street parking is free.

 - There is a parking garage in the building that costs $2/hr and has interior access to MYArts.
 Access the garage from N. Ingersoll Street.

 - NOTE: Some evenings, particularly in the summer, there are large events (sports and festivals) happening at Breese Stevens Field next to MYArts.
 Street parking may be difficult, and most parking lots in the area incur higher special-event parking fees.
 However, the parking garage attached to MYArts does not offer event parking and is still open to MYArts event attendees.
 There will likely be an attendant at the parking lot entrance turning away Breese Stevens event-goers, but if you tell them you are going to an event in MYArts, they will let you park there.